strmprivacy/docs/docs/quickstart/ccd.md

 Your [Strm profile page][profile] should show: "Current subscription: Self hosted".
 Get in touch with your Strm representative if you're on a Free or Business subscription.

-Once you have this profile active, you can start.
+Once you're on a self hosted subscription, you can proceed with this quickstart guide.

 ## Install the following tools